vinayvadali/Twitter-Sentiment-Analysis/README.md

 training phase.
 Rather, it uses all of the data for training while classifying a new data point or instance.

 In my program, first dataset is cleaned by removing number, punctuation and stopwords.
 It is then converted into lower case.
-Cleaned tweets is then split into train and tset dataset.
+Cleaned tweets is then split into train and test dataset.
 Then, Converts a collection of text documents to a matrix of token counts.
 After that training data is used for training the classifier then with testing data we can do prediction and calculate accuracy of the classifier.